Preview v1 contract

 Create a session

-Start a browser session against the provisioned device and receive the proxy credentials for that run.
+Start a browser session for the device and receive one-time proxy credentials.

 4